whitneywooyy/mini-birds/README.md

 ## Step 1: Setting Up

-First, initialize the Node app and install the following packages:
+Initialize your Node app and install the following packages:
  * `express`
  * `body-parser`
  * `cors`